 - With the purpose of committing an offense on the premises

-- In a research facility, structure, or separately secured or occupied portion of a structure
+- Surreptitiously remain in a facility, structure, or separately secured or occupied portion of a structure

-- While knowing that you do not have permission and are not allowed to do so
+- While knowing that one does not have permission and is not allowed to do so

-- Trespassing on Utility Company Property: You will be guilty of burglary based on trespassing on utility company property if you:
+Trespassing on Utility Company Property: A charge of Burglary based on trespassing on utility company property is met when a person has: